 When you refinance, you essentially replace all of your existing student loans with a new single is so confusing, and all of these potential moving parts don’t help..
 That means you only need to worry about one , one date, and one .

 The financial benefit of excellent credit can stand to save thousands of dollars in interest if they qualify for low-interest rates. is the largest for someone with a strong .
 If you have bad credit you may not save any at all.
 But those with

 Student loans typically carry much lower interest rates and borrowing fees than a , which is why you’ll only want to refinance from a company like ELFI or Earnest.
 This will ensure that you get lower interest rates and work with a that understands your terms.

 Thankfully, We Know That Buying Things Doesn’t Bring Happiness

 We know that none of these things will provide us with sustained happiness and will derail our plans.
-Sticking to our plan is what will allow us to beef up our retirement savings and make up for all of the lost time during medical school, residency, and fellowship.
+Sticking to our plan is what will allow us to beef up our and make up for all of the lost time during medical school, residency, and fellowship.

 These post-residency years will likely be our peak earning years and we expect to be in a high tax bracket.

 As a rehabbed impulse shopper, having a tight budget is what keeps me in line.
 With a rock-solid plan, I wake up each day with my eye on the prize.
 I also sleep better at night knowing that if something were to happen to me unexpectedly my family will be taken care of.